Are you saving enough for college?

 - Low maintenance and flexible

-Younger families may feel paralyzed by those figures above.
-Getting started is the key.
-Pay yourself first.
-Even $25 per month will get you started.
+Again, getting started is the key.
 For many families, when your little one starts Kindergarten, you lose the cost of daycare.
-Instead of spending that money, save the money you would have spent on daycare into the college fund.
+Instead of spending that money, save the money you would have spent on daycare and put it into your child’s college fund.

 Someday when your baby is headed off to college, you will be grateful for every penny you saved today.
 So take that first step!